Zer0-Bug/Project_SpaceShooterGame-.-consoleMode/README.md

 ## How to Play

 1. Clone the repository to your local machine.
-2. Compile the source code using a C compiler.
+2. Compile the source code using a C++ compiler.
 3. Run the executable file generated.
 4. Use the W and S keys to move the player spaceship.
 5. Press the spacebar to shoot projectiles at enemy ships.